sergio11/chicfit/README.md

 ## Acknowledgements 🙏

- - Special thanks to **technophilist** for the Perceive app, which served as a source of inspiration for this project.
-Visit [Perceive](https://github.com/technophilist/Perceive).
+ - I would like to extend my heartfelt thanks to the creator of **[Perceive - Point.
+Ask.
+Learn.](https://github.com/technophilist/Perceive)**.
+The innovative work and open-source contribution have been a true inspiration for this project.
+The powerful AI capabilities and user-centric design of **Perceive** served as a foundation for integrating the **Gemini SDK** into my own app.
+I am deeply grateful for the knowledge and inspiration I've gained from their work.
+Thank you for helping me take this project to new heights!.
+Thank you once again for inspiring this project and contributing to the broader AI and open-source communities!

 - We express our deep appreciation to [Freepik](https://www.freepik.es/) for generously providing the resources used in this project.